-The level of sand cover was relatively low (<8.5%) at all sites (Table 4).
+The level of sand cover was low (<7%) at most sites (Table 4, Figure 4).
+Sand cover was moderate at the site 350 m NW of the outfall.
 Abundance and diversity of intertidal species/communities can be significantly impacted by sand cover of 30% and higher.